 Image credit: Image by sosclosetsandfurniture

-And another one that involves a pegboard style.
+I also like this organization rack below that involves a pegboard style.
 All the 2 oz bottles fit neatly within the pegs and the whole thing is arranged vertically.
 This design is made to be hung on the wall.
 Again, same concept, all the bottles’ respective colors are easily noticeable:

 Image credit: Image by 2nup350

 You can then store them horizontally or vertically, depending on what your spacial needs are, or limitations, so even if you don’t have a lot of room you can arrange them as you see fit.
 I personally would rather store paint bottles/jars vertically just in case any of them start to leak.
 Both of these were made from wood.